theKashey/rewiremock/README.md

 ```
 If default export is not exists on module 'b', or there is no named export testB, or types do not match - type system will throw.

-If you will declare an async mock, you it will not be resolved by the time of execution - Rewiremock will throw on Error.
+If you will declare an async mock, it will not be resolved by the time of execution - Rewiremock will throw on Error.

-If you have async imports inside mocked file, follow this syntax
+If you have async imports inside a mocked file, follow this syntax
 ```js
 rewiremock.around(
   () => import('./a.js'),